inapinch-io/rigz/README.md

 I was mainly inspired by Ruby, CSS, and Terraform when creating this language.
 When asking myself how I'd want to create a terraform alternative, just as a thought exercise, I settled on everything being a function call.
 I'd been thinking of the idea for about a year and after a few failed attempts, here we are.

-### Why Rust & Zig?
-I wanted to learn Zig, FFI, and get better at Rust.
-If I went full Rust it looked like I'd end up using [libloading](https://docs.rs/libloading/latest/libloading/) and I knew I'd want to add support for other formats (wasm, jars, who knows); Zig also seems like it'd be great for what I'm trying to do (C-interop, WASM, simpler) but Rust has its areas to shine too (enums, pest, clap, anyhow, JNI), so merging them together felt like the "only option" (even though this could've been much simpler).

 ## Goals
 - Declarative functional language with no GC